Rhododendron arborescens: Description

+Taxonomy

 The official credit for the discovery of R. arborescens goes to Frederick Traugott Pursh and John Bartram.
 It was first observed in John Bartram's garden in Philadelphia as well as Blue Mountain, Pennsylvania.

 It has also been mentioned that the plant was initially noticed by André Michaux in 1795 in the state of North Carolina.
 However, after further investigation, no more species were found in his conservatory.
 Therefore, the recognition for the discovery of the plant was given to Frederick Traugott Pursh and John Bartram.

 Rhododendron arborescens was first named Azalea arborescens by Pursh in 1814.
 However, John Torrey renamed it Rhododendron arborescens in 1824 because he believed that it should not be taxonomically separated from the rhododendrons.